spences10/scottspence.com/posts/2022/03/18/getting-started-with-kitql-and-graphcms/index.md

 ```

 You may be thinking, wait, why is the content API hardcoded in here?
+If you watched JYC's video you would have seen him take the schema
+from the browser network tab and put in into a local `schema.json`
+file.

+I won't be committing the API endpoints to git as I don't really want
+to be adding them to a public repo.
+Even though the is publically
+accessible.
+I'll replace the `schema` and `url` properties with
+`${VITE_GRAPHQL_API}` before I commit the file to git.

-Then, there's the `sveltekit.config.js` file.
+There's then the `sveltekit.config.js` file.
 In here I'll need to add
 and configure the `vite-plugin-watch-and-run`, take note here if
 you're not using `pnpm` you may want to change the `run` command.